BosEriko/dotfiles/markdown/readme/android-development.md

 sudo update-alternatives --install /usr/bin/java java /usr/lib/jvm/jdk-19/bin/java 1919
 ```
 ## Update the paths accordingly
-Be sure to update the paths inside [java.z.sh](../../zsh/java.z.sh) accordingly as well.
+Be sure to update the paths inside [java.z.sh](../../zsh/java.z.sh) and [android.z.sh](../../zsh/android.z.sh) accordingly as well.
 ## Install Platform Tools
 ```
 sdkmanager platform-tools
 ```
-## Check Both Versions
+## Check if both versions are similar
 Run the command below on CMD
 ```
 # The path below depends on where you have installed Android